 - Sturdy cardboard- I save pieces that I find in packaging from Amazon boxes or Costco.
-The kind we used for this project was one of those dense, thin pieces (cereal boxes might be a little too thin for this project though because the paint would make the cardboard warp).
+The kind we used for this project was one of those dense, thin pieces (cereal boxes might be a little too thin for this project).

 - Tempera paint

-- Embellishments for the corners or edges such as beer caps (I started saving them because many of them have such cool images and colors on them!), buttons, pom poms, or anything to frame the edge like sticks, fabric, or something tailored to the person this gift is for like golf tees!
+- Embellishments for the corners or edges such as beer caps (I started saving them because many of them have such cool images and colors on them!), buttons, pom poms, or anything to frame the edge like sticks, fabric, or something tailored to the person this gift is for, like golf tees or fishing lures.

 - Printed pictures

 - Numbers for the birth date (this can be from magazines, newspaper, stickers, or number stamps)

 - Pipe Cleaners for hanging

 - Glue– I used rubber cement to glue the picture down because it dries flat and doesn’t wrinkle